 Abstract:

-Background - Severe equine asthma (sEA) is associated with increased allergen-specific immunoglobulin E (IgE) against a range of environmental allergens, but few of these have been identified.
-Clinical definition is key to rational treatment and management plans for sEA and the availability of rapid and accurate diagnostic tools is critical for this.
+Background - Severe equine asthma (sEA) is a prevalent, performance-limiting disease associated with increased allergen-specific immunoglobulin E (IgE) against a range of environmental aeroallergen.

-Objective – To develop a protein microarray-based immunoassay as a platform to test environmental proteins in sEA-affected horses.
+Objective – To develop a protein microarray platform to profile IgE against a range of proven and novel environmental proteins in sEA-affected horses.

-Animals - six sEA-affected horses and six clinically healthy horses.
+Animals - Six sEA-affected and six clinically healthy warmblood performance horses.

-Methods - A protein microarray was developed using protein extracts and purified proteins from pollen, bacteria, fungi, arthropods and food (n=384).
-Conditions for printing and immunolabeling, as well as biological fluid source comparisons and concentration methods were optimized using serum and BALF.
-Reproducibility of the protein microarray fabrication sensitivity and specificity were evaluated using serum.
+Methods - A protein microarray (n=384) was developed using protein extracts and purified proteins from a large number of families including pollen, bacteria, fungi and arthropods associated with the equine environment.
+Conditions were optimized and assessed for printing, incubation, immunolabeling, biological fluid source, concentration techniques, reproducibility and specificity.

-Results – This method identified a substantial number of new allergens, while also revealing an association between sEA and sensitization to pollens.
-Specific IgE in serum correlated with that detected in BALF.
-Amicon centrifugal filters were the most efficient technique for concentrating BALF for IgE analysis, and the optimal dilution was n=40 fold.
-Overnight hybridization with serum increased sensitivity.
-Protein inhibition data further confirmed the specificity of the array.
+Results – This method identified a number of novel allergens, while also revealing an association between sEA and pollen sensitization.
+Immunolabeling methods confirmed the accuracy of a commercially available mouse anti-horse IgE 3H10 source (R2=.91).
+Biological fluid source evaluation demonstrated that sera and bronchoalveolar lavage fluid (BALF) yielded the same specific IgE profile (average R2=.75).
+Amicon centrifugal filters were found to be the most efficient technique for concentrating BALF for IgE analysis at 40-fold.
+Overnight incubation maintained the same sensitization profile while increasing sensitivity.
+Reproducibility was demonstrated (R2=.97), as was specificity via protein inhibition assays.
+As expected, arthropods, fungi and pollens have shown the greatest discrimination for sEA.

-Conclusion - Here we have established that protein microarray can be used for large scale IgE mapping of allergens associated with the equine environment.
+Conclusion - Here we have established that protein microarrays can be used for large scale IgE mapping of allergens associated with the equine environment.
 This technology provides a sound platform for specific diagnosis, management and treatment of sEA.

 Introduction